 Punctual attendance and participation is vital for succeeding in this course.
-Accordingly, for every absence you have, I will penalize your Participation grade by 10 points to a minimum of zero (0).
-During group project workshops in class, this penalty doubles to -20 points.
+Accordingly, for every absence you have, I will penalize your Participation grade by 5 points to a minimum of zero (o).
 Students with exemplary in-class contributions may salvage penalized Participation grades at my discretion.
+Furthermore, students must choose whether to participate in the Maker Literacies Program research or lose 50 points from their Participation grade.